We like to begin our conversation on giving with identity.

-And from the New Testament, we understand the work of Jesus on the cross gave us a new identity as his sibling, God’s child and heir.
-And we received the gift of the Holy Spirit.
-We were set free from the law, including its instructions to give a tenth of our possessions away.
+In the New Testament, we understand the work of Jesus on the cross gave us a new identity as his sibling, God’s child and heir.
+We were given the gift of the Holy Spirit and set free from the law, including its instructions to give a tenth of our possessions away.
 See Galatians 3-4.

 For one reason, our hearts need re-centering.
-While we trust in his provision, strive to be grateful for and generous with his gifts, and acknowledge our role as managers of all he has entrusted to us (not just money!), this sanity is often slippery and hard to hold onto.
-Our hearts love to wrap themselves around other promises of security, comfort, ones that can’t deliver.
+While we trust in his provision, strive to be grateful for and generous with his gifts, and acknowledge our role as managers of all he has entrusted to us, this truth is often slippery and hard to hold onto.
+Our hearts love to wrap themselves around other promises of security and comfort- promises that can’t deliver.
 1 Timothy 6:6-10 tells us, and we well know, that money is one of the major heart magnets.
 Paul describes it here as the root of all kinds of evil.

 Generous giving is an incredible way to re-center our hearts with the knowledge that “my” stuff isn’t really mine; it belongs to the Lord who meets all of my needs through HIS riches (see Philippians 4:19).
 We help our hearts acknowledge this by giving a portion of “our” stuff away (again, not just money!).